Parthjhaveri/SpaceLore/README.md

-# AstroScoop
+# SpaceLore

 ## Built using React Native for iOS Devices-

-## AstroScoop gives the user information on all things Space related and the latest news on Aero-space/Defense
+## SpaceLore gives the user information on all things Space related along with Global Defense News

 ## Main features include:
 - Live tracking of the International Space Station
 - Information on Stars and Planets in and outside our Galactic neighborhood
 - Astronomy Picture of the Day (APOD)
 - Pictures from the Mars Rovers
+- Latest news on Aero-space/Defense
 - Discussion forum

 ### Courtesy of NASA